Details

 A Nostalgia-Filled Journey That Deserved More Episodes

-This drama carries a real sense of nostalgia.
-Its biggest strength is definitely its characters they’re all incredibly endearing, and if you enjoy friends-to-lovers stories, you’ll love this one.
-The plot itself is very entertaining.
-It’s nothing groundbreaking, but the relationships between the characters make it flow so well that you constantly want to know what happens next.
+This drama has a genuine sense of nostalgia.
+Its biggest strength is definitely the characters they’re all incredibly endearing.
+If you enjoy friends-to-lovers stories, this one is a must-watch.
+The plot itself is entertaining; it’s not groundbreaking, but the relationships between the characters make it so engaging that you constantly want to see what happens next.

-The story is divided into three arcs: the high school arc (the longest and, in my opinion, the best), the university arc, and the working-life arc, which only lasts about three episodes if I remember correctly.
-I gave it an 8 because the university and work parts felt a bit rushed, and the added love triangles were unnecessary that’s mainly why my rating dropped.
+The story is divided into three arcs: the high school arc (the longest and, in my opinion, the best), the university arc, and the working-life arc, which lasts only about three episodes.
+I gave it an 8 because the university and work arcs felt a bit rushed, and the added love triangles were unnecessary this is mainly why my rating dropped.

-That’s also why I feel the drama should have had more episodes.
-With a little more time, the characters could have developed more naturally, and the story could have explored additional themes, which would have been really interesting, especially since so many ideas were already well used during their youth arc.
-Despite that, it still remains a very good drama.
+I also think the drama could have benefited from more episodes.
+With a little extra time, the characters could have developed more naturally, and the story could have explored additional themes, which would have been really interesting especially since so many ideas were already well developed during the high school arc.
+Despite these minor flaws, it’s still a very good drama.

 Read More